microsoft/semantic-kernel/docs/decisions/0009-support-multiple-named-args-in-template-function-calls.md

 Cons:

 - Guidance doesn't use commas
-- Spaces are already used as delimiters elsewhere so the added complexity of supporting commas isn't necessary
+- Spaces are already used as delimiters elsewhere so the added complexity of supporting commas is not necessary

 ### Syntax idea 2: JavaScript/C#-Style delimiter (colon)